 Course Outline

-Drawing on the expertise of experienced family law barristers, the course blends practical report‑writing skills with courtroom performance training, aligned with PLO requirements and best practice standards.
+Drawing on the expertise of experienced family law barristers, the course blends practical statement and report‑writing skills with courtroom performance training, aligned with PLO requirements and best practice standards.

 Key Learning Outcomes